-The institution has facilities for the safe unloading and reloading of firearms

-Firearms chemical agents and related security equipment are stored in a secure but readily accessible depository outside infrate housing and activity areas, and are inventoned at least monthly to determine their condition and expiration dates

-DISCUSSION The institution should maintain an arsenal for the secure storage and maintenance of all its firearms, ammunition, chemical ents, and other security devices.
-The amenal should be located outagents, and other security devices.
-The anichal anomal of social outside the inmate housing and activities area.
-Written policy should specify who has access to the arsenal 2-4197.
-Written policy and procedure govern the control and use of tools, culinary and medical equipment DISCUSSION Tools and utensils such as hacksaws, welding equipint, butcher knives and barber shears can cause death or senous injury.
+2-4187 The institution has facilities for the safe unloading and reloading of firearms.
+2-4189 Firearms, chemical agents and related security equipment are stored in a secure but readily accessible depository outside inmate housing and activity areas, and are inventoried at least monthly to determine their condition and expiration dates.
+DISCUSSION: The institution should maintain an arsenal for the secure storage and maintenance of all its firearms, ammunition, chemical agents, and other security devices.
+The arsenal should be located outside the inmate housing and activities area.
+Written policy should specify who has access to the arsenal.
+2-4197 Written policy and procedure govern the control and use of tools, culinary and medical equipment.
+DISCUSSION: Tools and utensils such as hacksaws, welding equipment, butcher knives and barber shears can cause death or serious injury.
 They should be locked in control panels and issued in accordance with a prescribed system.
-Provisions should be made for checking tools and uterislis in and out, and for the control of their use at all per week 2-422" Written policy and procedure provide that immates in segregation are provided opportunities for visitation, unless there are substantial reasons for withholding such privileges 2-4228 Written policy and procedure provide that immates in disciplinary detention are allowed limited telephone privileges, except for authorized by the warden/superintendent or designee 2-4229 Written policy and procedure provide that immates in admunitrative segregation and protective custody are allowed telephone
+Provisions should be made for checking tools and utensils in and out, and for the control of their use at all times.
+2-4224 Written policy and procedure provide that inmates in segregation have the opportunity to shave and shower at least three times per week.
+2-4227 Written policy and procedure provide that inmates in segregation are provided opportunities for visitation, unless there are substantial reasons for withholding such privileges.
+2-4228 Written policy and procedure provide that inmates in disciplinary detention are allowed limited telephone privileges, except for calls related specifically to access to the attorney of record, unless authorized by the warden/superintendent or designee.
+2-4229 Written policy and procedure provide that inmates in administrative segregation and protective custody are allowed telephone privileges.
+2-4232 Written policy and procedure provide that inmates in segregation receive a minimum of one hour per day, five days per week, of exercise outside their cells, unless security or safety considerations dictate otherwise.